 Dry mouth is a surprisingly common problem.
-1 in 4 Americans suffer from it.
+One in four Americans suffer from it.
 At the most basic level, dry mouth is a lack of saliva—simply not having enough saliva or, at worst, having no saliva.
 It also helps return your mouth’s pH levels back to neutral after eating, countering the acid attack brought on by eating and drinking.
 Saliva is our body’s best defense against the formation of caries, so a lack of saliva is a genuine medical problem in its own right.
 A variety of things can cause or contribute to dry mouth, including medications, age, medical issues, and more.

 Signs of dry mouth can vary from person to person.
 In general, if you suspect you may have dry mouth, you probably have experienced some or all of the following: a sticky feeling in the mouth; chronic bad breath; thick feeling saliva; problems chewing or swallowing; dry, painful tongue; scratchy, hoarse throat; and /or altered taste.